sanamumer/Scaffold-Eth-2-BuildBear/README.md

 - Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
 - Edit your frontend in `packages/nextjs/pages`
 - Edit your deployment scripts in `packages/hardhat/deploy`

+Please note that the `hardhat.config.ts` and `scaffold.config.ts` files are currently configured for BuildBear sandboxes.
+If you want to use a different network, you can set it as the default in these files.

 ## Documentation